bowlercbtlabs/Cisco-OSPF-Troubleshooting-Lab-3/README.md

 # Cisco OSPF Troubleshooting - Lab 3

-###
--Please Note: The Frame Relay Switch is setup correctly and there is no need to troubleshoot it.
+### Please Note: The Frame Relay Switch is setup correctly and there is no need to troubleshoot it.

 ## Trouble Ticket #1